S. 1290: Artificial Intelligence and Critical Technology Workforce Framework Act of 2025

 S. 1290 Common Questions

-How long would NIST have to publish an AI workforce framework under S1290?
+When would NIST have to publish an AI workforce framework?

-Can the AI workforce framework include nontechnical jobs like HR, finance, privacy, and procurement?
+Would the AI framework cover non-coding jobs like HR, law, and ethics?

-Is NIST required to make cybersecurity career resources available for K-12 students and adult workers?
+Are cybersecurity career resources required for K-12 students and adult workers?

-S.1290 lets NIST consult federal, state, local, Tribal, and territorial governments, plus industry, nonprofits, labor organizations, research institutions, and academic institutions under Section 2(b).
+Federal, state, local, Tribal, and territorial governments, plus industry, nonprofits, labor organizations, and research and academic institutions.
+The bill names all of them as consultation partners.

 Based on S. 1290 bill text